shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 ## Features
 -   The website has been designed with responsiveness in mind at all times.
-Not only do elements responsively and dynamicly move around the page to suit different viewports, but my design is actively updated as well.
+Not only do elements responsively and dynamically move around the page to suit different viewports, but my design is actively updated as well.
 For example, hero sections change to a full screen design on smaller devices and remove all margins as this looks much better on phone screens.
 - The website is interactive and provides great feedback to the user.
 Starting with the navbar, links scale and change colour when hovered over.
 The navbar updates to a dropdown on smaller devices.
 Buttons throughout the website animate and change colour when hovered over.
 - In interactive Google Map is implemented via iframe.
 - The contact form animates when clicked and filled in.